Training Outcomes Within Your Budget!

 Adding Data to the Temporary Table

 After creating a Temp Table, the next step is to populate it with data.
 This process is crucial because it allows you to work with the information stored in the Temp Table and perform various data manipulation tasks.
-In this section, we'll explore how to add data to a Temp Table, and I'll provide a detailed explanation of the process.
+In this section, we'll explore how to add data to a Temp Table, and we'll provide a detailed explanation of the process.

 Understand the Syntax for Inserting Data